-The digital regulators were implemented in [36] and in the chapters 1 and 2.
-The analogical current and speed regulators of DC machine will be described and detailed in this appendix.
+The digital regulators were implemented in [38] and in the chapters 1, 2 and 3.
+The analogical current and speed regulators of DC machine will be described and detailed in this appendix and it was implemented in chapter 3.

 A.4.2 Motor Block Diagram